-Typically the preceptor has at a minimum a Master's degree.
-The preceptor participates in the assessment of the student at the end of the contracted experience; however the practicum advisor is responsible for the summative evaluation and final grade.
+Typically, the preceptor has at a minimum a Master's degree.
+The preceptor participates in the assessment of the student at the end of the contracted experience, however, the practicum advisor is responsible for the summative evaluation and final grade.
 Preceptors and practicum advisors will likely change during the semesters of practicum experiences.

-Practicum Experiences-

-Post-BSN to DNP Level
+Practicum Experiences-Post-BSN to DNP Level:

-All DNP students, including those in post-Master's programs, are expected to complete a minimum of 1,000 postbaccalaureate practice hours.
+All DNP students, including those in post-Master's programs, are expected to complete a minimum of 1,000 post-baccalaureate practice hours.
 Pre-certification NP and CRNA students are required to engage in direct clinical practicum hours specific to their role and foci preparation.

 Prescribed combinations of direct and indirect hours are allowed with the DNP project and clinical practicum.
 Complete DNP practicum guidelines are available on Moodle.

 Students must accrue sufficient direct care hours for application to take the national certification exams for the specific role preparation.

-Practicum Experiences-Post-MSN to DNP Level
+Practicum Experiences- Post-MSN to DNP Level:

-Students who are already nationally certified as NPs or otherwise qualified for the post-MSN DNP program will participate in direct and/or indirect hours to complete their required 480 hours.
-A variety of mechanisms and/or processes are used to award post-Master's DNP students practice hour credits.
-APRNs who hold current national certification in an area of advanced nursing practice that require a minimum of a graduate degree, may use practice hours for credit.
+Students who are already nationally certified as APRNs or otherwise qualified for the post-MSN DNP program will participate in direct and/or indirect hours to complete their required 480 hours.
+Practice hours may occur at the student's place of employment.
+Practice hours for post-MSN to DNP APRNs are designed to enhance knowledge and skills and demonstrate achievement of DNP Essentials.
+In order to accomplish these outcomes, students need to identify specific learning goals that extend beyond the student's normal practice expectations.
+A variety of mechanisms and/or processes are used to award post Master's DNP students practice hour credits.

 Specific guidelines are available on Moodle.
 Pre-certification NP students, who are post-MSN, will follow the clinical experiences required of the post-BSN to DNP students.

-Professional Dress/Behavior for Practicum Experiences
+Professional Dress/Behavior for Practicum Experiences: